jakebalek25/jakebalek25.github.io/_posts/2023-AL-Divisional-MVP.md

 date: 2023-10-09
 permalink: /posts/2023/08/2023-AL-Divisional-MVP/
 tags:
-  - cool posts
+  - playoff baseball
-  - category1
+  - AL Divisional Series
-  - category2
+  - Yordan Alvarez
 ---

 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.